the gentle beautyof the

 Treasures of the past in Beynac

 Between the river and the cliffs, the village of Beynac is dominated by its majestic castle, offering breathtaking surroundings.
 Let yourself be charmed by the harmony of the stone houses and the charm of the small squares.
-And when you reach the ramparts, prepare to be amazed by the incredible view that stretches out before you!
-Don't miss this gem! 💖
+When you reach the ramparts, prepare to be amazed by the spectacular view stretching across the valley.
+A powerful immersion in the medieval history of Périgord Noir.

 A bucolic break in Carsac-Aillac